 - Be an Extra: Fancy being in the next blockbuster or maybe an episode of Eastenders?
 Did you know extras can earn up to £80 a day?
 Maybe I should add this to my bucket list!

-- Apps: There are loads of money-making apps, I currently like Receipt Hog whereby I load all my receipts and am given points which I can cash in for money or vouchers.
-Although it can be slow going, unlike secret shopping or survey sites it doesn’t eat into my time.
-I also started using Shopmium if you use my code ys4ge5 you get a tub of Ben & Jerry’s free (rrp £4.80!)
-Emma Drew has lots of information on apps to help you make money.
+- Apps: There are loads of money-making apps, unlike secret shopping or survey sites it doesn’t eat into your time.
+I use Shopmium for saving money on food and drinks, if you use my code ys4ge5 you get a tub of Ben & Jerry’s free (rrp £4.80!)

 Hopefully, these little tips will give you some ideas for increasing your income and enable you to save money.
 Those school holidays and rainy days happen more than we think.